CogitoErgoCode/CogitoErgoCode.github.io/_posts/2021-11-01-argumentation.markdown

     <!-- Personally, I also find pathos based rhetoric juvenile. -->

         > "Do not hasten in your spirit to be angry, For anger rests in the bosom of fools." &mdash; Ecclesiastes 7:9

+        > “How much more grievous are the consequences of anger than the causes of it.” &mdash; Marcus Aurelius, Meditations

 - **`Argumentum ad verecundiam:`** An `appeal to authority` is where an assertion is deemed true because of the position or authority of the person asserting it.
 Subtypes of `ad verecundiam` include: Appeal to accomplishment & Courtier's reply.